faizalrf/documentation/MariaDB-Encryption.md

 There we have it.
 What we see here is **not** TDE/Encryption of data at rest.

-Alright, I hope this clears the misconceptions and also explains how the sencitive columns can be encrypted where the encryption/decryption key is maintained by the app itself.
+Alright, I hope this clears the misconceptions and also explains how the sensitive columns can be encrypted where the encryption/decryption key is maintained by the app itself.

 # TDE

-As we discussed, TDE is done and managed by MariaDB server and the clients/apps don't have to worry about the key.
-The purpose of TDE is not protecting the data from un authorised clients running select statements.
-For that you need to manage security through SELECT, INSERT, UPDATE and DELETE privileges or encrypt specic columns using the two functions we discussed above.
+As we discussed, TDE is done and managed by the MariaDB server and the clients/apps don't have to worry about the key.
+The purpose of TDE is not to protect the data from unauthorized clients running select statements.
+For that, you need to manage security through SELECT, INSERT, UPDATE, and DELETE privileges or encrypt specific columns using the two functions we discussed above.

-TDE, requires a security key which the server uses to encrypt/decrypt the data files.
+TDE requires a security key that the server uses to encrypt/decrypt the data files.
 This requires the use of plugins that are built by MariaDB.
-Currently the following three plugins are availalbe.
+Currently, the following three plugins are available.

 - File Key Management Encryption Plugin
   - <https://mariadb.com/kb/en/file-key-management-encryption-plugin/>
-  - The key file is stored within the MariaDB server itself, best to keep it in a separate mount that is not a part of the server but still it's not the most secure way of storing the key file.
+  - The key file is stored within the MariaDB server itself, best to keep it in a separate mount that is not a part of the server but still, it's not the most secure way of storing the key file.
 - AWS Key Management Encryption Plugin
   - <https://mariadb.com/kb/en/aws-key-management-encryption-plugin/>
   - Key file is stored on AWS and managed by AWS
-  - This is very secure but not all the clients can have access to internet from their priduction servers.
+  - This is very secure but not all the clients can have access to the internet from their production servers.
 This is fine, however, if the DB is running on AWS.
 - HashiCorp Vault Encruption Plugin
   - <https://mariadb.com/kb/en/hashicorp-vault-and-mariadb/>
-  - This is the best way to setup encryptionm keys if internet access is not available
+  - This is the best way to setup encryption keys if internet access is not available
-  - HashiCorp (opensource) Vault can be set up within the customer environment and MariaDB plugin can access it for getting the secure keys.
+  - HashiCorp (opensource) Vault can be set up within the customer environment and the MariaDB plugin can access it for getting the secure keys.

-In this blog, we will cover how to implement File Key Management plugin and in Part 2, we will cover the HashiCorp vault.
+In this blog, we will cover how to implement the File Key Management plugin and in Part 2, we will cover the HashiCorp vault.

 ## Implementing TDE

-Following are the highlevel steps that are required to implement database encruption at rest.
+Following are the high-level steps that are required to implement database encryption at rest.

 - Generate Security Key
-- Encrypt the Security key using AES 256, 196 or 128 bits
+- Encrypt the Security key using AES 256, 196, or 128 bits
-- Protect the key file so that no one other than MariaDB process owner (`mysql`) user can access it.
+- Protect the key file so that no one other than the MariaDB process owner (`mysql`) user can access it.
 - Configure the MariaDB config file to implement Encryption parameters
-  - This will start to execute background encryption threads of the entire databsae and other objects that we configure to be encrypted
+  - This will start to execute background encryption threads of the entire database and other objects that we configure to be encrypted
 - Verify the progress of the encryption within the MariaDB using MariaDB CLI
 - Verify the physical data files are actually encrypted and unreadable.

 ### Generating Keys

 Since we are going to be implementing **File Key Management Encryption plugin** we will be generating the key that sits within the MariaDB server, but as suggested we need to protect the file so that no one other than the MariaDB process user, `mysql:mysql` can read it.
-Other than that it is highly recommended to mount it to an external storage so that even if someone steals the server itself, he will not be able to start the server because of the missing key.
+Other than that it is highly recommended to mount it to external storage so that even if someone steals the server itself, he will not be able to start the server because of the missing key.

-However for the sake of this, we will just be creating a secure folder within our MariaDB VM and protect it the best we can.
+However, for the sake of this, we will just be creating a secure folder within our MariaDB VM and protect it the best we can.

 We are going to create a new folder under `/etc/mysql/encryption` to store our keys.